SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 }
 ```

-Add several methods to help with data retrieval.
+Add several methods to help with the data retrieval.

 [/slide]